top of page

 The Pop Machine

-Nestled on a private, leafy estate on Indianapolis' northside, The Pop Machine has hosted hundreds of recording sessions for iconic music legends and independent artists since opening in January 2000.
+Nestled on a private, leafy estate on Indianapolis' north side, The Pop Machine has hosted thousands of recording sessions for iconic music legends and emerging artists since opening in January 2000.

 The studio's discography includes "Visual Love" from the 2013 GRAMMY-nominated Best R&B Album "Better" by Chrisette Michele (Motown Records), "ErrryThang" by Ace Hood featuring Yo Gotti from the Billboard #1 R&B/Hip-Hop; Billboard #1 Rap Album; Billboard 200 Top-10 album "Blood, Sweat & Tears" (Island Def Jam/We The Best Music Group), and the latest and upcoming releases from Sublime With Rome, The Why Store, The Late Show, and Zero Boys.